 The Hazard Communication Program is covered in Section 7 of the Harper College Environmental Health & Safety Procedure Manual.
-The Chemical Hygiene Plan applies only to laboratory employees in the departments of Biology and Chemistry.
+The Chemical Hygiene Plan applies only to employees working in laboratories with hazardous chemicals.

 Introduction to the Chemical Hygiene Plan

 Harper College is required to develop and carry out the provisions of a written Chemical Hygiene Plan (CHP) tailored to protect laboratory employees from the health and physical hazards of the chemicals present in the lab and to provide information and training needed to protect employees from those hazards.
 The CHP must be readily available to employees.
 Harper must review and evaluate the effectiveness of the plan at least annually and update the plan as necessary.